opentensor/developer-docs/docs/bittensor-rel-notes.md

 ## 12 June 2024: Release 7.2.0

+### Deprecated

+Starting with 7.2.0, usage of the `nest_asyncio` package is deprecated.
+If you use `nest_asyncio` then make sure to explicitly add it to your project dependencies.
+In the next major release, the `nest_asyncio` will be removed from the `bittensor` package.

 ### New features and enhancements

 The terminal output print of the subnet hyperparameters is enhanced from its current raw U16 and U64 format to human-readable versions.
 For example, `max_weight_limit` was displayed previously as `65535` but now enhanced to display `1.0`.